rdfuhr/BusyBezier/README.txt

 I am now editing the README.txt file using vi.
 I want to see whether this shows up in git status when I save the changes.

 I noticed, to my horror, that this README.txt file was NOT showing up in GitHub.
 Do I need to “push” it there?

+Yes, that is exactly what I needed to do.
+Now it shows up in GitHub.
+For my last test, I will see whether I can access this from the MacBook Pro.